 Q – Though you were very young, you do remember the family gatherings there?

 A – Yeah – parts of it.
 I remember the interior because it was impressive.
-The living room had 3 nine by twelve rugs in it.
+The living room had three nine-by-twelve rugs in it.
 It had two marble fireplaces in it.
 Of course, they had heat, but maybe before that, they had the fireplaces.
 And it was three stories high.
 It had several bedrooms but only one bathroom on the second floor.
 My grandfather had a library and an office on the second floor adjacent to his bedroom.
 This is sort of getting off the beaten track, but it is amazing to remember how that neighborhood has changed.

 Q – Do you remember what he did for a living?